-Would you like to get paid to deliver cars to a specific destination, such as from pier to the dealership, dealership to a new car owner’s home, or across the country to “meet” with the car’s owner?
+For instance, you can deliver cars from the pier to the dealership, the dealership to a new car owner’s home, whether local or across the country.

-This post isn’t a truck driving job.
+Before you panic, though, this post isn’t about a truck driving job.
 You won’t be driving a massive truck and hauling 10 new cars with it across another state.

 Instead, you’ll be responsible for driving a car from point A to point B.

-Getting paid to deliver cars can be a quick gig within the city, or a multi-day ride across different states.
+Getting paid to deliver cars could be a quick gig within the city or a multi-day ride across different states.

 Car Delivery Job Requirements